A Brief on ‘What is Brand Protection?’

 Today people are bombarded with various online advertisements of ubiquitous brand names.
 Even though renowned brands are easily recognizable, there are several other websites or applications present online that counterfeit brand names for malicious use.
 There are many reasons for the importance of brand protection.
 For instance, imagine your potential customer searching online for a service or product of your business.
 But rather than coming across the legitimate website of your company, your customer happens to fall for a fake website that has impersonated the content of your website and looks highly convincing.
 What would be your take on this?
 Without your knowing, your customer would fall for it and there would be a high possibility that after finding out the illegitimacy of the fake websites, a major bad impact on your brand reputation would arise.
 While it is just a scenario of one customer, imagine the number of other customers who might unknowingly fall victim to such websites that are impersonating your business online!

 Follow the image below to understand the problem more clearly:

 From the above image, it can be clearly seen that phishers can easily trick users with fake websites using convincing content and make it look like the original one.
 Although this practice of brand infringing comes in various forms such as copyright piracy, social media impersonation, trademark squatting, etc., the phishing of website and application tops among them all.
 The malicious motive of phishers to create an impersonated website or application is to get most of the traffic redirected from official to fake platform.
 By doing this, they get to trick customers into submitting their personal information and later these cybercrooks misuse the provided information.
-In fact, recently in the two weeks of the survey, it was discovered that 94% of COVID-19 related cyberattacks were phishing attacks and it included fake websites with domain names as “Corona” or “COVID”.
+In fact, recently in the two weeks of the survey, it was discovered that 94% of cyber attacks related cyberattacks were phishing attacks and it included fake websites with domain names as “Corona” or “COVID”.
 Also, it was reported that 51,000 Coronavirus-themed domains were registered at the beginning of 2020, between January and March!